 5. Professional help

-You can also get lots of free advice from professionals about the practicalities of your renovation plans by visiting showrooms and talking to the trained experts who work there, whether it’s for kitchens, bathrooms, tiling, decorating, etc. We are happy to help you with advice about the best size and type of radiator for each room – not every model will be right for every room.
-Just call in at your nearest Radiator Centre showroom and introduce yourself!
+You can also get lots of free advice from professionals about the practicalities of your home renovation plans by visiting showrooms and talking to the trained experts who work there, whether it’s for kitchens, bathrooms, tiling, decorating, or any other aspect of the renovation work, including radiators.